assem-ch/django-jet-reboot/README.rst

 =================
 Django JET Reboot
 =================
+Django Jet Reboot is modern template for Django admin interface with improved functionality.
 Rebooting the original project : `django-jet <https://github.com/geex-arts/django-jet>`_.

-Django Jet is modern template for Django admin interface with improved functionality.
+We focus only on django >= 3.0 & Python >= 3.7.
 We can't support old versions.
-We focus only on django >= 3.0 & Python >= 3.7.

 Why Django JET?